buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcKinematicViscosityMeasure.md

 # IfcKinematicViscosityMeasure

-_IfcKinematicViscosityMeasure_ is a measure of the viscous resistance of a medium to a moving body.
+_IfcKinematicViscosityMeasure_ is a measure of the viscous resistance of a medium to a moving body.<!-- end of definition -->

 Usually measured in m2/s.